trailblazer/cells/README.md

 ### Sharing Views

-Sometimes it is handy to reuse an existing view directory from another cell, to avoid to many directories.
-You could now derive the new cell and inherit the view paths.
+Sometimes it is handy to reuse an existing view directory from another cell, to avoid a growing number of directories.
+You could derive the new cell and thus inherit the view paths.

 ```ruby
 class Comment::FormCell < CommentCell